Vlad-404/trivia-game/README.md

     * as explained in 2nd point of user stories, correct answer counter was added to serve as a point system.
 Person who has more points, wins.

 ## Left out implementations
+...

+# Deployment

+Trivia game was developed on GitPod and VS code, using git and GitHub to host the repository.

+When deploying Trivia Game using GitHub Pages the following steps were made:

+* Opened up <strong>[GitHub](github.com)</strong> in the browser.
+* Signed in using username and password.
+* Selected my <strong>repositories</strong>.
+* Navigated to <strong>'/Vlad-404/trivia-game'</strong>.
+* In the top navigation clicked <strong>'settings'</strong>.
+* Scrolled down to the <strong>GitHub Pages</strong> area.
+* Selected <strong>'Master Branch'</strong> from the <strong>'Source'</strong> dropdown menu.
+* Clicked to confirm my selection.
+* Trivia game is now live on GitHub Pages.

+# Credits

+## Content

+Content for this game was based on "Who wants to be a millionaire" and the content was used from following sources:
+* [Open Trivia DB](https://opentdb.com/) - pulled the questions through their API
+*

+## Media

+## Acknowledgments and thank you's:

+# Disclaimer